M-Hamza380/test/README.md

-# Multiple Linear Regression with Stochastic Gradient Descent
+# Machine Learning models with details